Skip to content

 The following are the only reasons to use IAX-based registration with ASL3:

-1. Outbound HTTP/HTTPS is blocked but you have outbound UDP port access available.
+1. Outbound HTTP/HTTPS is blocked, but you have outbound UDP port access available.
 For example, your node sits behind a proxy or other security or content filtering device that breaks ASLv3 registration.
+If you can browse web pages on your internet connection, this is not your situation.

-2. Your node is behind a connections that handle HTTP traffic differently than IAX traffic.
-A known example is AT&T and T-Mobile hotspots.
+2. Your node is behind a connection that handles HTTP traffic differently than IAX traffic.
+Known examples are AT&T and T-Mobile hotspots.
 These hotspots intercept/direct web (HTTP/HTTPS) traffic and route it differently from IAX traffic.
-In these use cases, the HTTP-based registration will register a proxy/accelerator IP address rather than the IP being used by the node.
+In these cases, the HTTP-based registration will register a proxy/accelerator IP address, rather than the IP being used by the node.

 Using IAX Registration Instead of HTTP Registration